corwinstephen/corwinstephen.github.io/_posts/2023-6-26-the-dust-lot.md

   - urbanism
 published: true
 ---
 I don't know who owns the dust lot on the corner of Bridge and Wellington.
-But whoever it is, I hope that this year, they won't mow down the wildflowers.
+Whoever it is, I hope that this year, they won't mow down the wildflowers.
 <video
   width="640"
   autoplay